 The sixth bottle we sampled was Ca Se Discute Pineau d’Aunis ($37.95).
 I smelled raisins.
 Turned tasted Dr. Pepper.
-Her neighbour said he could taste Cola.
+Her neighbour Coke said he could taste cola.
 Erik described this wine as peppery with pomegranate, and he could envision eating this with salami on the steps of a cafe in Paris.
 Turned joked that this wine would pair perfectly with a cigarette.

 The seventh tasting was Grenache ($37.95).
 Erik characterized the wine as supple and aromatic.
 He recommended slightly chilling this wine and all the other wines we tried before drinking it.
 He noted the cellars in Loire Valley are cool, so the wine is brought up and served colder than room temperature.
 The coolness gives the wine more structure and grip and allows the flavours to pop out.

 Erik and Mark surprised us with a bonus bottle from their cellar- 2017 La Pause.
 He described this wine as everything you could want from a Gamay Noir – soy and dried leaves backed up perfectly with cherry Cola.

 As with all of Juice Import’s tastings, we received a ten percent discount on the wine we sampled.
 I left with two bottles, Turned with three, and another guest picked up a case of Laurent Saillard wines.
 With the wine seminar only costing twenty bucks, the discount on wine, and factoring inflation, this is the deal of the century!
 Hip, hip, hooray to Juice Imports.